fhdsl/coc/README.md

 ## Need Help?

-Please speak with Jeff Leek or a member of the FH DaSL Team (Amy Paguirigan or Sean Kross).

-You may also reach out to any Fred Hutch resource for sexual harassment, discrimination, or misconduct:

-- Human Resources;
-- Any Manager;
+You can always speak  with Jeff Leek or a member of the FH DaSL Team (Amy Paguirigan or Sean Kross), however your supervisor or HR Business Partner will often be the best person to help you resolve your concern.
+The [Fred Hutch Open Door Policy](https://centernet.fredhutch.org/cn/p/open-door-policy.html) outlines who you can contact for support and the reporting policies and procedures.
+The FH DaSL HR contact is Eileen Formane.
+If you choose for whatever reason not to report your concern to them, there are a variety of other options available to you for reporting feedback or concerns.
+You should choose whichever reporting option you are most comfortable using:

+- Your manager, your PI, or anyone else at a manager level or above at Fred Hutch; OR
+- An HR Business Partner; OR
-- The Compliance, Ethics & Integrity Office; or
+- The Office of Diversity, Equity & Inclusion; OR
+- Use the Fred Hutch Hotline, either online or via telephone, which includes options for anonymous reporting; OR
-- An attorney in the Office of the General Counsel
+- An attorney in the Office of General Counsel; OR

-You may also report to Navex Global.
+- The Ethics and Compliance Office.

 See the [Hutch Harrassment and Other Discrimination Policy](https://centernet.fredhutch.org/cn/p/lcex/harassment-and-other-discrimination.html) for additional reporting options, information on requirements for managers when receiving reports, and frequently asked questions about the Fred Hutch Policy on Workplace Investigations.

 ## Feedback